vuejs/vue/README.md

   <a href="https://www.npmjs.com/package/vue"><img src="https://img.shields.io/npm/l/vue.svg" alt="License"></a>
 </p>

+## Supporting Vue.js

+Vue.js is an MIT-licensed open source project.
+Its ongoing development is made possible thanks to the support by these awesome [backers](https://github.com/vuejs/vue/blob/dev/backers.md).
+If you'd like to join them, check out [Vue.js' Patreon campaign](https://www.patreon.com/evanyou).

 ## Intro

 Vue.js is a library for building interactive web interfaces.
 It provides data-reactive components with a simple and flexible API.
 Core features include: